brehmsi/PyRamanGUI/README.md

 On **Windows** with Anaconda:

+Open Anaconda.
 Click on 'Environments' ond the left sidebar.
-Select 'Not installed' in the drop-down menu Check all the boxes for the needed packages and click Apply.
+Select 'Not installed' in the drop-down menu Check all the boxes for the needed packages and click 'Apply'.

 # License
 This project is licensed under the Apache License 2.0